 (1 row)

-Application configuration may reference a fixed database name, so a restore into a new database can require a connection string update.
+Application configuration may reference a fixed database name, so a restore into appdb_restore can require a connection string change, a rename during downtime, or a separate cutover step.

-4. Validate key application workflows against the restored data.
+10. Validate application reads and writes against the restored database.